stephengold/Acorus/README.md

  + by its US name (String value), and
  + by its localized name (String value).

-On systems with "US" (QWERTY) keyboards, the US name and the localized name will identical.
+On systems with "US" QWERTY keyboards, the US name and the localized name will identical.

+### TestBind

+(example not yet written)

+If multiple hotkeys are bound to the same action, the help node separates the alternatives with a slash.

+### TestSignal

+(example not yet written)

+Signals are used to keep track of which hotkeys are active.

 ### TestCombo